America is suffering a critical shortage of free thinkers.

 Now it’s time to peruse some pithy conservative commentary on current political events.
 To put your finger on the pulse of current conservative chatter, check out some of these right-wing repositories:

-You might also check out quasi-legitimate right-leaning news sights like Fox News, CNS, or the super popular aggregate site Drudge Report.
-(Drudge is a great site, with links to media sources on both left and right.)
+You might also check out quasi-legitimate right-leaning news sights like Fox News, OAN, or try a popular aggregate site like Zero Hedge.

 Please keep in mind, when media outlets (left or right) claim to be “news” they are lying through their teeth.
 Generally speaking, it’s pure propaganda.
 You check their slant at Media Bias Ratings.